buezrico/buezrico/README.md

 # 💫 About Me:
 👋 Hi, I’m a passionate developer focused on building engaging web applications and innovative solutions.
-I specialize in full-stack development using technologies like Next.js, TypeScript, and Redis, with a knack for integrating real-time features and scalable platforms.
+I specialize in full-stack development using technologies like Next.js, TypeScript, Prisma, and Redis, with a knack for integrating real-time features and scalable platforms.
 I love creating games, community platforms, and solutions that connect users while maintaining performance and simplicity.<br><br>Let’s build something awesome together!

 ## 🌐 Socials: